khenderick/gateway-frontend/README.md

         api_root: 'api_root_uri',           # Points to the API endpoint.
 Defaults to `location.origin`.
         api_path: 'api_path',               # Specifies the API path that needs to be appended to the above URI.
 Defaults to ''.
         analytics: 'google_analytics_code'  # Specifies the Google Analytics code.
 Defaults to ''.
+        has_config: true|false              # Indicates whether a `/settings.json` file should be downloaded to extend these settings at runtime.
     }
 };
 ```